CMMS, SMBs and Industrial maintenance

 - For the startups: they benefit from the SME’s financial resources, network, experience, and development solutions.

-Mobility Work’s CMMS solution, which came about in a SMB, has already been implemented in several companies of different sizes and workforces.
-This next-gen CMMS tool is user-friendly, community based and analytic, and it enables companies of all sizes, from SMBs to big businesses, to successfully digitize their industrial maintenance team.
+Mobility Work, which came about in a SMB, has already been implemented in several companies of different sizes and workforces.
+This next-gen maintenance tool is user-friendly, community based and analytic, and it enables companies of all sizes, from SMBs to big businesses, to successfully digitize their industrial maintenance team.
 Our development team works every day using agile methods, stand ups and scrums.
 Features are updated once a week to keep the tool up to date in order to comply with the clients’ needs.

 All news related to ongoing interventions are available from Mobility Work mobile application's newsfeed, available on iOS and Android.

-The Mobility Work team, next-gen CMMS, would like to thank all the maintenance teams as well as the managers from FMGC and Farinia Group for their trust since the beginning, as well as our different partners for their constant support, and of course, the members and users of the community for being part of the first collaborative CMMS dedicated to industrial maintenance.
+The Mobility Work team, next-gen maintenance management software, would like to thank all the maintenance teams as well as the managers from FMGC and Farinia Group for their trust since the beginning, as well as our different partners for their constant support, and of course, the members and users of the community for being part of the first collaborative CMMS dedicated to industrial maintenance.